 Everything had become a struggle.
 With all the extra weight, her regular clothes no longer fit and she quit going out.
 Doing things around the house was exhausting, so she stopped cleaning.
-The thought of making a bowl of oatmeal was so tiring she simply ate candy bars and chips instead.
-She was clinically depressed and her doctor started her on anti-depressant medication.
+The thought of making a bowl of oatmeal was so tiring she just ate candy bars and chips instead.
+She was clinically depressed and her doctor started her on antidepressant medication.
 But Jane's doctor told her to do one other thing.
-As part of her therapy, Jane was required to start exercising at least 3 days a week.
+As part of her therapy, Jane was required to start exercising at least three days a week.

 Subjects were assigned randomly to a program of aerobic exercise, antidepressants (sertraline hydrochloride), or combined exercise and medication.
 People who got medication alone showed the fastest initial response, but "after 16 weeks of treatment exercise was equally effective [as antidepressants] in reducing depression among patients with Major Depressive Disorder."

 The goal for Jane was to have the medication start providing immediate relief, but to have the mood-elevating effects of exercise eventually take over.
 There was good reason to believe it would work.

 Those researchers at Duke University followed up on their test subjects six months after treatment had ended.
 What they found was a surprise.
 The people who exercised had "significantly lower relapse rates [into depression] than subjects in the medication group."
 People who were exercising were better at keeping the blues at bay, "especially if exercise is continued over time."

 Additional studies at Duke University found equally impressive results.
 In one published by Psychosomatic Medicine, Journal of Behavior Medicine in September of 2007, Duke researchers found that the effectiveness of exercise is generally comparable to giving patients antidepressant medication.